 4. Plastic ice cream tubs are cool things you can reuse for pet treats and travel food.

 I love using ice cream tubs as reusable household items to store pet treats, but they’re also amazing for packing food for a camping trip.
-Place a Ziploc bag of ice cubes at the bottom (or get really fancy and freeze a layer of ice on the bottom of each bucket), add your food, and stack in your cooler.
-They hold up and keep your food organized and cool to boot!
+Place a Ziploc bag of ice cubes at the bottom (or get really fancy and freeze a layer of ice on the bottom of each bucket).
+Then, add your food, and stack in your cooler.
+They hold up and keep your food organized and cool to boot.

 5. One way to reuse an empty Pringles can is to store pasta.

-A Pringles can is the perfect height for dry, uncooked pasta like linguine and spaghetti and even rice.
+A Pringles can is the perfect height for dry, uncooked pasta, like linguine and spaghetti (heck, even rice).
 These reusable things are also great for storing plastic grocery bags.
 To hide the label, you can give these vertical vessels a makeover by painting them with chalkboard paint.

 6. Plastic grocery bags are the perfect reusable items to use to clean up after your dog.

 Instead of wasting money each month by buying poop bags, try recycling items commonly found around your home.
 I use plastic bags to pick up poop, flip it inside out, and tie it up.
 Simple, easy, and mess free.